STEM Summer Camps for Philadelphia Area Kids

 The importance of STEM (Science, Technology, Engineering, and Mathematics) education is becoming more and more apparent in our children's lives.
-Technology is everywhere, and STEM fields provide some of the most in-demand career opportunities.
+Technology is everywhere, including here in Philly, and STEM fields provide some of the most in-demand career opportunities (these careers are growing twice as fast as non-STEM ones!).
+But even if your kids are years away from that stage of life, STEM activities provide value and stimulation right now.
+They boost brain power, creative thinking, and problem solving.
 Plus, kids can learn to design video games, build LEGO robots, or even dissect a squid!
 How cool is that?

 Fun and engaging summer camp programs in science and technology are plentiful in the Philadelphia area.
 All this is sure to make summer science anything but boring.

-My children have participated in this FREE camp and have loved it.
-Sponsored by GSK (GlaxoSmithKline) and administered by the Franklin Institute through local libraries, this program give kids entering grades 2–6 fun, hands-on lessons in one of several STEM topics.
+Sponsored by GSK (GlaxoSmithKline) and administered by the Franklin Institute through local libraries, this free program gives kids entering grades 2–6 fun, hands-on lessons in one of several STEM topics.
 Previous sessions were for one hour per day over four days.
-Information about the 2017 program will be posted to their website in early April and in past years, registration opened the first week of May, but check with your library ahead of time.
+Traditionally, information about the program is posted to the website in early April.
+Registration opens May 4, 2020.
+We encourage you to check with your library ahead of time.
 Because this program is so popular, some libraries hold lotteries or first-come, first-served sign-ups.

 If your children love to tinker and build, this creative inventors' camp could be for them.
-Kindergartners through sixth graders can register for week-long sessions being held at over a dozen schools across the Delaware Valley.
+Kindergartners through sixth-graders can register for week-long sessions being held at over a dozen schools across the Delaware Valley.
 Campers engage in creative problem solving, a design studio, and entrepreneurial planning to bring their products to life.
-Sessions generally run from 9 AM–3:30 PM.
-Early registration discounts are available.
+Sessions generally run from 9:15 AM–3:30 PM.
+Before and aftercare is available.

-iD Tech hosts summer computer camps for kids ages 6-18 at Villanova University, West Chester University, and the University of Penn as well as an all-girls Alexa Cafe program at Bryn Mawr College.
+iD Tech hosts summer computer camps for kids ranging in ages from 7–18 at Villanova University, West Chester University, Arcadia University, and the University of Pennsylvania as well as an all-girls program at Bryn Mawr College.
 Campers can develop skills in courses such as programming, web design, robotics, and video game design.
 There are all-day and overnight options available.